About Work Experience Contact

 Bulk selection and action bar

-Row-level checkboxes and contextual action bar appearing when items selected.
+Row-level checkboxes and a contextual action bar that appears when items are selected.

 Constraints

-• Prototype for planning — not involved in implementation, so edge cases needed to be thorough
+• Prototype for planning only.
+Not involved in implementation, so edge cases needed to be thorough

 • Work within Automote's established colour palette